vertexcat/vertexcat.github.io/about/index.md

 layout: 4-static
 title: About and Contact
 ---
-#About & Contact
+#About

 Hello!
 I'm an illustrator and 3D artist based in Seattle.
-My current focus is on video game asset creation, but my work also involves exploring how 3D can tie into other visual areas like graphic design, illustration, or comics.
+My work combines 3D models I create with other visual areas like graphic design, illustration, or comics.

 Clients I've worked with have ranged from individuals and small businesses to museums, universities, and professional associations.
 I am available for freelance work so please don't hesitate to get in touch if you're interested in working together on a current or future project!